-Hanson Bridgett’s real estate and construction attorneys provide advice to a wide array of clients on issues at every stage of the real estate project life-cycle.
 As a growing number of our clients seek to build and maintain sustainable, high performance buildings, we are committed to assuring that they achieve their goals.
-Our attorneys deliver an interdisciplinary set of sustainable development skills that advance project delivery from inception to completion.
-We are helping our clients build for the future.
+Our real estate and construction attorneys provide advice to a wide array of clients on issues at every stage of the real estate project life cycle.
+Together, we deliver an interdisciplinary set of sustainable development skills that advance project delivery from inception to completion, helping clients build for the future.

 - American College of Construction Lawyers